ThorntonTomasetti/Beacon/README.md

 ![Beacon Main Window](Beacon/Resources/MainWindow.png)

 ## Getting started
-1. Download and run Beacon msi or download zip for manual install
+1. Download and run Beacon msi or download ZIP for manual install **IMPORTANT:** When installing via the install.bat file from the ZIP file, on some systems, the content of the ZIP file is blocked and the plugin will fail to run.
+To resolve, right click on the contents of C:\ProgramData\Autodesk\Revit\Addins\2018\Beacon (replace 2018 with Revit version), select **Properties**, and click on the **Unblock** button if it is present in the lower right hand corner of the **General** tab in the properties dialog.

 2. Run Beacon plug-in under the Revit Add-ins tab

 ## How it works